infrared-o8/hospital-management-python-sql/readme.md

 ## Quick Configuration

 Run the `init.bat` file to install all dependencies and set up the sample `hospital_main` database used in this project.
+I personally prefer logging in as an admin first, to view all the tables in the database.

+Some login credentials for testing purposes:
+1. Patient:
+   PatientID: P1
+   PatientName: andrew
+   Password: adgro

+2. Doctor:
+   DoctorID: D1
+   DoctorName: doc1
+   Password: hxbzj

+3. Admin:
+   AdminID: ADM1
+   AdminName: Zeeman
+   Password: adminboi
 ---

 ## Adding MySQL to PATH Variables